The FACT Network

 New FACT detection data is live!
 FACT members should log in to Research Workspace to find their latest animal detection data.
 Check out our page below for more information on understanding your data extracts.

-Happy Fall!
-Our next data deadline is approaching fast on October 1st!
-Remember to check out our data pages on a refresher on how to submit data and our latest data form templates.
+Happy 2026!
+Our next data push deadline is February 1st, 2026.
+FACT members should get their data loaded into Research Workspace before the deadline.
+Remember - you can always check out our data pages for a refresher on how to submit data and our latest data form templates.

 Are you a FACT member in need of some receivers?
 Why not apply for our loaner program!
 We may not have our own receivers but we 'know a guy' (it's Ocean Tracking Network - they help us out).
 Learn more below!